 Q.care has successfully raised $6.5M in funding, acquired partnerships with Baylor Scott & White Health and Memorial Hermann, and signed contracts with most major insurance companies including BCBS, UnitedHealth, Aetna, and Humana.

 Oneday app automates resident storytelling at senior living communities, allowing senior residents to leave priceless gifts of their life stories and advices for their children and bringing family members closer together.

-As a product designer and manager, I helped pivot the product from a consumer app in the red to an enterprise app that is currently generating $100K+/mo of revenue through licensing deals with some of the biggest senior living companies, such as Brookdale, Sagora, Civitas, Dicovery, HHHunt, Five Star Senior Living, and 50+ other brands.
+As a product designer and manager, I helped pivot the product from a consumer app to an enterprise app that is currently generating $100K+/mo of revenue through licensing deals with some of the biggest senior living companies, such as Brookdale, Sagora, Civitas, Dicovery, HHHunt, Five Star Senior Living, and 50+ other brands.

 My only regret is that I didn't complete the product sooner.
 My grandma's health declined right before the product launch, and I didn't get the chance to record her stories.

 Book your appointment in just 4 steps on their app or website, then they will send a highly trained professional stylist to take care of your beauty needs.

 From the logo to app, website, branding, advertising, and pitch decks, I was responsible for all things creative and UI/UX.

 Olé TV was an internet broadcasting company that provided live TV and on-demand video services with various interactive experiences.